flatironinstitute/CaImAn/docs/source/Installation.rst

 package-based process described above.

 If you will be building CaImAn on Windows (not recommended):
--  Use Conda to install git (With “conda install git”) - use of another commandline git is acceptable, but may lead to issues depending on default settings
+-  Use Conda to install git (With “conda install -c conda-forge git”) - use of another commandline git is acceptable, but may lead to issues depending on default settings
 -  Install Microsoft Build Tools for Visual Studio 2017